aprilggg/Lightning_Analysis_NWRA/README.md

 **exploratory_analysis** - contains notebooks as well as visualizations created in the exploratory analysis portion of this project

+**intensification_analysis** - contains notebooks and visualizations for the statistical analysis of the relationship between lightning bursts and TC intensification change

-**innercore_analysis** - contains notebooks, datasets, and visualizations created in the statistical analysis of inner core lightning bursts at both the individual TC and basin levels
+**lightning_burst_identification** - contains notebooks, datasets, and visualizations created in the statistical identification of inner core and rainband lightning bursts at both the individual TC and basin levels

 **vis_data** - contains data files used in the Power BI dashboard